Jaishankar (actor)

-Jaishankar (12 July 1938 – 3 June 2000) was an Indian actor known for his work in Tamil cinema.
-He was a very popular lead actor in the 1960s and 70s.
-He was credited onscreen with title of Makkal Kalaingnar (people's artiste) or Makkal Thamizhan (people's Tamil) in most films starring him.
+Jaishankar (born Shankar Subramaniyan Iyer on 12 July 1938, died 3 June 2000) was an Indian actor known for his work in Tamil cinema.
+He was a notable lead actor in the 1960s and 70s, who was credited onscreen with title of Makkal Kalaingnar (people's artiste) or Makkal Thamizhan (people's Tamil) in most of the films starring him.
 He was also referred to as Thennakathu James Bond (South Indian James Bond) because of his roles in films such as Vallavan Oruvan and CID Shankar.

 Biography

 Jaishankar, whose real name was Shankar hailed from Kumbakonam, but was born in Thirunelveli to parents Subramaniyan Iyer who was the Judge of Thirunelveli court and Yogambal on 12 July 1938.
 Jaishankar did his schooling in P.S.
 Higher Secondary School, Mylapore, and completed his graduation from The New College, Chennai, where he was awarded an honours degree.
 He studied law but gave it up after a year because of his interests in the theater and other art forms.

 He joined Cho Ramaswamy's "Cho's Viveka Fine Arts", which consisted mostly of Mylaporeans where he did insignificantly small roles.
 He wasn't happy as he was interested in exploring his acting skills.
 As a result, he moved out of the troupe and eventually joined Koothabiran's "Kalki Fine Arts" where he made a mark by playing one of the lead roles in Kalki's 'Amara Thaara'.